-It doesn’t matter where we go, the habit of rising early for work seems to follow us, so it was no surprise that on the Saturday morning of our recent trip north, we were up and out a long time before we would be meeting the rest of the party.
+It doesn’t matter where we go, the habit of rising early for work seems to follow us, so it was no surprise that we were up and out a long time before we would be meeting the rest of the party.
 I had seen a sign in Seahouses, pointing to the local church, and as we would be going that way, it seemed only polite to call.

 I have to say that at first glance, we were not overly hopeful.
 The church proved to be a mile inland, in the older village of North Sunderland.
 Seahouses grew from the ‘new’ seafront houses that were built when the harbour was constructed on the nearby coast to service the herring fishery, so the church stands at the centre of the original village.
-But the church looks neither old nor particularly interesting from outside… though looks are often deceiving and many an old church has had a facelift… except for the little bell-cote which is often a good sign, and the rather unusual dedication.
+But the building looks neither old nor particularly interesting from outside… though looks are often deceiving and many an old church has had a facelift.
+The little bell-cote is often a good sign, though, and the rather unusual dedication was intriguing.

 While some churches are jointly dedicated to two saints… like the one at Dinton, named for Ss Peter and Paul… this church has a dual dedication, as the church is a shared place of worship.
 I like that idea; it is one we have seen several times on our travels and it suggests an open attitude to the facets of religious belief.
 So, depending on whether you belong to the Anglican congregation or that of the United Reformed Church, we were about to step inside St Paul’s… or St Cuthbert’s.